TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/alchemy-db-restore-performance-stuck.md

 # How to have better restore performance and monitor restore progress

+## Learn how to have a better restore performance, restore performance, and avoid restore requests getting stuck

-## How to have better restore performance
+### How to have a better restore performance

+Use the following considerations and specific steps to help ensure a better restore performance:

-- The size and activity of the database.
+Consider the size and activity of the database:
-    - As expected the bigger the database the longer the restore will take.
+- As expected, the bigger the database, the longer the restore will take
-        - Reduce the non-clustered indexes that are not being used or that can be merged with another non-clustered index.
+- Reduce the non-clustered indexes that are not being used, or that can be merged with another non-clustered index
-    - Database with high write activity will have bigger diff and log backups that needs to be replayed to recover to the restore point.
+- A database with high write activity will have bigger diffs and log backups that need to be replayed in order to recover to the restore point
-        - Avoid doing frequently indexes maintenance, work only on the indexes that really require maintenance.
+  - Avoid doing frequent index maintenance, and work only on the indexes that really require maintenance

-- The service tier of the target Azure SQL Database
+Consider the service tier of the target Azure SQL Database:
-    - Using a higher service tier for a faster restore process then scale to the intended service tier
+    - Using a higher service tier for a faster restore process, then scale to the intended service tier
-    - Use a service tier with better storage performance like Premium or Business Critical
+    - Use a service tier with better storage performance, such as Premium or Business Critical
-    - Avoid using Basic, S0 or S1 as they use Azure Standard Storage that is less performance
+    - Avoid using Basic, S0, or S1, because they use Azure Standard Storage, which has a lower performance level
     - Consider restoring the Azure SQL Database as a single database and them move it to an Elastic Pool if that is the final destination
     - Note: The billing will start when the Azure SQL Database is available